When should you buy heating oil?

 Summer (May - August)

 Demand is usually low.
 Suppliers are quieter, and prices can soften.
-If you have the budget, this is often the best time to fill the tank.
+If you have the budget, summer is often a sensible time to fill the tank.

 Autumn (September - October)